How to Make Veterans Day for Kids Memorable

 2. Writing: Encourage kids to express their gratitude through writing by offering these Wounded Warrior Project Veterans Day essay and poem prompts.
 These Veterans Day activities for middle school students help reflect on the sacrifices of veterans and the importance of their service.

-4. Flag Etiquette: Teach kids about the proper handling and display of the American flag, emphasizing the respect it deserves.
+3. Flag Etiquette: Teach kids about the proper handling and display of the American flag, emphasizing the respect it deserves.
+Use this video to help your students learn more.

 Veterans Day Crafts